Crunning (pronounced khrun-ing)

 morning sickness and CHS presents in much the same way.
 The recreational use of cannabis was hardly

-new but CHS was novel and the medical community has speculated the reaction induced
+new but CHS was novel and the medical community initially speculated the reaction (induced only in some users) may be caused either by specific genetic differences

 or something added to or bred into certain strains of weed although the

-condition remains both rare and geographically distributed.
+condition appeared to be both rare and geographically distributed.
 The long-term effects are unknown except for

 damage to tooth enamel caused by the stomach acid in the vomit.